finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Tech: Branch on desktop
 - Tech: Google Play Instant
 - Android Searchbar Widget
+- Layout cards in the Deck Editor more dynamically
+  - Have stacks link to each other
+  - Have # of stacks be based off the number of the unique cards (remove deckMaxCount?)
 - Add sorting in the Deck Editor and Cards Explorer
 - Edit Deck List in the Deck Save Menu
 - Support multiple card backs